NicoGomez4262/DreamSnake/README.md

 Finally we want to be grateful to the engineer Juan Carlos Giraldo Ph.D.
 Thanks for everything you teach us during this time, we hope this project meets your expectations and is to your liking.

-Sincerely, Juan Conrado, Nico Gómez y Felipe Useche.
+Sincerely, Juan Conrado, Nico Gómez and Felipe Useche.